martianinteractive/my_lti_app/README.md

 Note: the App and Assets subdomains must be different.

 #### Modify application name
-1. Open application.rb and change `ltistarterapp` to the name you choose.
+1. Open application.rb and change `MyApp` to the name you choose.
-2. Do a global search and replace for `lti_starter_app` and change it to the name you choose.
+2. Do a global search and replace for `my_app` and change it to the name you choose.
-3. Do a global search and replace for `ltistarterapp` (use only letters or numbers for this name.
+3. Do a global search and replace for `MyApp` (use only letters or numbers for this name.
 Special characters like '_' will result in errors).

 #### Setup config files with bin/setup script (optional)

 ##### Change bin/bootstrap
 In bin/bootstrap change the following line to point to a dropbox folder containing the correct config files for the project.
 For example:
 ```
-DROPBOX_FOLDER=aj-dev/lti_starter_app
+DROPBOX_FOLDER=aj-dev/my_app
 ```

 ##### Setup script